Updated: 2025/Nov/16

 The creds_msdos rc.d script allows automatic addition of login

-primary root file system (which may not be accessible from the host the
+the primary root file system (which may not be accessible from the host

-partition that most platforms can easily access.
+DOS partition that most platforms can easily access.

 Typically, an installable image (such as arm64.img) is written to an SD